toml-lang/toml/README.md

 }
 ```

-You can create nested arrays of keygroups as well.
-Just use the same double
+You can create nested arrays of tables as well.
+Just use the same double bracket
-bracket syntax on sub-keygroups.
-Each double-bracketed sub-keygroup will
+syntax on sub-tables.
+Each double-bracketed sub-table will belong to the most
-belong to the most recently defined keygroup element above it.
+recently defined table element above it.

 ```toml
 [[fruit]]